This spot has been added by

 Siladen Island’s reef is loaded with many types of hard and soft corals.

 If you want to explore further, follow the reef northwards.
-Swim towards the shore when you are level with the Siladen Resort & Spa security post.
-You will arrive in a shallow area covered with seagrass (1-3ft/0.5-1m) which is famous for its starfish.
-Hundreds of horned sea stars cover the seagrass meadow, you simply can’t miss them.
+When in front of the Siladen Resort & Spa, swim towards the shore.
+You will enter a shallow area covered with seagrass (1-3ft) which is famous for hosting hundreds of starfish.
+The horned sea stars, in particular, are abundant in this area.

 To fully enjoy your experience, take tide times into account.
-The sea meadows are too shallow to swim in at low tide, and the ebb tide brings a current driving towards the open sea (it can turn your way back to the beach into a sport).
+The sea meadows are too shallow to swim in at low tide, and the ebb tide brings a current driving towards the open sea.
+Currents occurring along the drop-off can change direction very often, check with the dive shops if you are not sure about the current direction.

 Restaurants and accommodation on Siladen Island

 There are several accommodation options on the island, including the world-known Siladen Resort and Spa.
-All are full board and there are no restaurants: if you plan a day trip from Bunaken, consider booking your lunch in one of the hotels or guesthouses.
+If you plan a day trip from Bunaken, consider booking your lunch in one of the hotels or guesthouses.

 • Level required Beginner